omr-turbo/gc-arrays-tutorial/worksheet.md

 	return OMR::GC::allocate<RefArray>(cx, refArraySize(nrefs), InitRefArray(nrefs));
 }
 ```

-By using the plain `allocate` call, OMR will make the allocation out of zero-initialized memory.
 This ensures that the references will be NULL, and the new array is safe to walk.

 ## Task 4: Implement and run the GC benchmark

+**Add this code to `main.cpp`**

-Implement the GC benchmark in main.cpp:
+Implement the GC benchmark:

 ```c++